andilau/advent-of-code-2023/README.md

 # Advent of Code 2023

-Starter template for solving [Advent of Code](https://adventofcode.com/) in [Kotlin](https://kotlinlang.org/).
+This project contains solutions to the [Advent of Code 2023](https://adventofcode.com/2023) challenge in [Kotlin](https://kotlinlang.org/).
 Advent of Code is an Advent calendar of small programming puzzles by [Eric Wastl](http://was.tl/).
-Based on [aoc-kotlin-starter](https://github.com/hughjdavey/aoc-kotlin-starter) template by [Hugh Davey](https://github.com/hughjdavey).

 ## Solutions